 East-leading Florida Panthers have 3-goal 3rd period to beat Central leader Dallas 4-3

+DALLAS – Florida coach Paul Maurice just wanted to see his team play the kind of tough, physical hockey it has been playing all season.
+The three-goal comeback was really a bonus for the Eastern Conference-leading Panthers.

-Aleksander Barkov scored the winning goal with 5:22 left as the Eastern Conference-leading Florida Panthers used a three-goal third period to beat the Dallas Stars 4-3 on Tuesday night.
+Aleksander Barkov had two power-play goals and an assist, scoring the winning goal with 5:22 left, as Florida had a three-goal third period to beat the Dallas Stars 4-3 on Tuesday night.

+"We went through the first 30 minutes for sure, possibly two periods, we didn't look the way we were supposed to look.
+It just wasn't right, wasn't hard enough," Maurice said.
+"That's all we needed in the third.
+It wasn't about winning the game. ....
+To not have anything going on for two periods and then get to play hard the way we need to play, that's a really important thing to carry with you."

-Tkachuk assisted on the first three goals for the Panthers, who won for the 18th time in 21 games.
+Tkachuk did have two assists for the Panthers, who won for the 18th time in 21 games.
 That included the tying goal with six minutes left when he sent a puck toward the net and Sam Bennett had his stick in the air to deflect it past All-Star goalie Jake Oettinger.

-That came only 38 seconds before Barkov's goal, and was the middle of three Florida goals in 3 1/2 minutes.
+That came only 38 seconds before the second goal by Barkov, who scored on another power play only 3 1/2 minutes before his winner.
+Carter Verhaeghe and Brandon Montour also each had two assists for Florida.

 Jason Robertson, Wyatt Johnston and Joe Pavelski each had a goal and an assist for the Central Division-leading Stars, who had their season-best five-game winning streak snapped.

+"For us, I think this group, this might come at a good time as far as this is a great reminder of what's ahead of us," Pavelski said.
+"We're going to be in this situation again against good teams. ...
+Take this as a lesson.
+This won't be a low point for us long.
+We'll be looking to right it and be better next time."

 Panthers goalie Sergei Bobrovsky hadn't allowed more than two goals sine Jan.
 19, but his personal 12-game stretch ended when Robertson and Johnston scored 23 seconds apart in the second period to put Dallas up 3-0.
-Bobrovsky stopped 27 shots.
+But Bobrovsky stopped 27 shots, many of those prime scoring chances for the Stars in the first period and a few minutes late when they had an extra skater on the ice.

+"I liked big parts of our game tonight.
+I thought we did a lot of things well," Stars coach Pete DeBoer said.
+"We had opportunities to really extend the lead and put them away.
+I thought their goalie let them hang around and ...
+We left the door open, a crack for them in the third period, took a couple of penalties, and that's all they need."

 Florida's first goal was Sam Reinhart's 46th, the second-most in the NHL.
 He popped the puck over Oettinger's left shoulder on a power play midway through the second period.
-Carter Verhaeghe added another power-play tally on a 40-foot wrister with 8:51 left.
+Barkov's first power-play tally came on a 40-foot wrister with 8:51 left.

-The Stars led 3:19 into the game after Robertson knocked a puck off the sideboard, got it back from Johnston and then had a clear breakaway that ended with his pass to Pavelski for a goal.

 UP NEXT